-Decades of research by the passive microwave soil moisture community has resulted in a number of viable soil moisture retrieval algorithms that can be used with SMAP T_B data.
-ESA's SMOS mission currently flies an aperture synthesis L-band radiometer which produces T_B data at multiple incidence angles over the same ground location.
-The baseline SMOS retrieval algorithm is based on the tau-omega model described in Section 2.1, but utilizes the SMOS multiple incidence angle capability to retrieve soil moisture.
-SMAP retrievals will also be based on the tau-omega model, but will use the constant incidence angle T_B data produced by the SMAP conically-scanning radiometer.
+Decades of research by the passive microwave soil moisture community has resulted in a number of viable soil moisture retrieval algorithms that can be used with SMAP TB data.
+ESA's SMOS mission currently flies an aperture synthesis L-band radiometer which produces TB data at multiple incidence angles over the same ground location.
+The baseline SMOS retrieval algorithm is based on the tau-omega model described in Section 2.1 but utilizes the SMOS multiple incidence angle capability to retrieve soil moisture.
+SMAP retrievals will also be based on the tau-omega model but will use the constant incidence angle TB data produced by the SMAP conically-scanning radiometer.
 Other needed parameters in the retrieval will be obtained as ancillary data.

-SMAP baseline and optional algorithms will be evaluated for their soil moisture retrieval performance during the pre- and post-launch time frames.
+SMAP baseline and optional algorithms are evaluated for their soil moisture retrieval performance during the pre- and post-launch time frames.
 The optional algorithms will be compared against the baseline algorithm using theoretical simulations and observational data.
 Upon periodic assessment and review by the SMAP science team, a retrieval algorithm option with better performance than the baseline algorithm may replace the earlier baseline and become the new baseline.

-For the SMAP L2_SM_P product, five soil moisture retrieval algorithms are currently being evaluated:
+For the SMAP L2\SM\P product, three soil moisture retrieval algorithms are currently being implemented operationally:

-- Single Channel Algorithm at H polarization (baseline) (SCA-H) - Single Channel Algorithm at V polarization (SCA-V) - Dual-Channel Algorithm (DCA) - Microwave Polarization Ratio Algorithm (MPRA) - Extended Dual Channel Algorithm (E-DCA)
+- Single Channel Algorithm at V polarization (baseline) (SCA-V) - Single Channel Algorithm at H polarization (SCA-H) - Modified Dual Channel Algorithm (MDCA)